bomonike/bomonike.github.io/anthropic-claude.md

    * <a target="_blank" href="https://www.techrepublic.com/article/news-anthropic-iceland-ai-education/">Anthropic is trainging the country of Iceland</a>
    <br /><br />

+<a target="_blank" href="https://anthropic.skilljar.com/page/claude-partner-network-learning-path">Anthropic's partner video courses on Skills</a> (by Lewis Menelaws)
+* <a target="_blank" href="https://anthropic.skilljar.com/introduction-to-agent-skills">Introduction</a> to <a href="#Skills">agent skills</a> - Learn how to build, configure, and share Skills in Claude Code — reusable markdown instructions that Claude automatically applies to the right tasks at the right time.
+This course takes you from creating your first Skill to distributing them across teams and troubleshooting common issues.
+   * What are skills?
+   * Creating your first skill
+   * Configuration and multi-file skills
+   * Skills vs. other Claude Code features
+   * Sharing skills
+   * <a href="#Troubleshooting">Troubleshooting skills</a>
+   <br /><br />
+* <a target="_blank" href="https://anthropic.skilljar.com/claude-with-the-anthropic-api">Building with the Claude API</a> - This comprehensive course covers the full spectrum of working with Anthropic models using the Claude API.

+* <a target="_blank" href="https://anthropic.skilljar.com/introduction-to-model-context-protocol">Introduction to Model Context Protocol</a> - Learn to build Model Context Protocol servers and clients from scratch using Python.
+Master MCP's three core primitives—tools, resources, and prompts—to connect Claude with external services

+* <a target="_blank" href="https://anthropic.skilljar.com/claude-code-in-action">Claude Code in Action</a> (21 lessons) - Integrate Claude Code into your development workflow.
+Practical walkthrough of using Claude Code to accelerate your development workflow
+<br /><br />

 On Coursera, <a target="_blank" href="https://www.coursera.org/instructor/~192606412">Stephen Grider</a> of Anthropic built
    * <a target="_blank" href="https://www.coursera.org/learn/claude-code-in-action">Claude Code in Action</a>
    * <a target="_blank" href="https://www.coursera.org/learn/building-with-the-claude-api">Building with the Claude API</a>